Improved Approximation Algorithms for the Expanding Search Problem

-We then give a polynomial-time approximation scheme (PTAS) for the case of a Euclidean graph (Theorem~\ref{thm:PTAS}).
-For this result, we use a decomposition approach by Sitters~\cite{sitters2021polynomial} for the pathwise search problem.
-A fundamental difference between pathwise and expanding search, which surfaces here, is the following: Pathwise search is memoryless in the sense that points outside any subinstance are irrelevant for solving it whereas, in expanding search, such points may be used as Steiner points even for solving the subinstance.
-We address this difficulty by keeping such points in the subinstance with zero weight.
-In order to obtain a PTAS for the subproblem, we further adapt techniques developed by Arora~\cite{Arora98} for the Euclidean traveling salesperson problem.
+We then provide the aforementioned PTAS for the case of a Euclidean graph (Theorem~\ref{thm:PTAS}) where vertices correspond to points in the plane, all pairs of points are connected by an edge, and the length of that edge is equal to the Euclidean distance of their endpoints.
+The approach by Sitters~\cite{sitters2021polynomial} for the pathwise search problem relies on partitioning an instance into subinstances.
+A central challenge when adapting this approach to the expanding search setting is that, unlike pathwise search, expanding search is not memoryless, as points contained in one subinstance may be used as Steiner points in another subinstance.
+We address this difficulty by keeping such points in the subinstance with zero weight so that the partitions overlap; hence the case of binary weights emerges.
+To obtain a PTAS for the subproblem, we adapt techniques developed by Arora~\cite{Arora98} for the Euclidean travelling salesperson problem.

+Prior to our work, for all variants considered in this paper, i.e., the unweighted case, the weighted case, and the Euclidean case, the best approximation algorithm was an~$8$-approxi\-mation due to Hermans et al.~\cite{HermansLM22}.

-Finally, we show that there is no PTAS for ESP unless $\mathsf{P} = \mathsf{NP}$ (Theorem~\ref{thm:hardness}).
-The proof follows a similar idea as the hardness proof for the travelling repairperson problem suggested in~\cite{blum1994minimum}.
-Previously, it was only known that the expanding search problem was $\mathsf{NP}$-hard \cite{averbakh2012flowtime}, but the reduction did not allow to show hardness of approximation.
+Finally, we show that there is no PTAS for the expanding search problem on general graphs unless~$\mathsf{P} = \mathsf{NP}$ (Theorem~\ref{thm:hardness}).
+In light of our PTAS for Euclidean instances, this result implies that expanding search is considerably more difficult on general graphs than on Euclidean graphs.
+The proof follows a similar idea as the hardness proof for the traveling repairperson problem suggested in~\cite{blum1994minimum}.
+However, the solution needs to be more structured in our setting compared to the pathwise search.
+Showing this property turns out to be rather elaborate.
+Previously, it was only known that the expanding search problem is~$\mathsf{NP}$-hard~\cite{averbakh2012flowtime}.